 The samvatsaras are not numbered but each has been given a name.
 Once all 60 samvatsaras are over, the cycle starts over again.
 They are divided into 3 groups of 20 Samvatsaras each.
 The first 20 from Prabhava to Vyaya are assigned to Brahma.
 The next 20 from Sarvajit to Parabhava to Vishnu and the last 20 to Shiva.

-The upcoming samvatsara starting on the Ugadi day of 2021 is known as “Plava”.
+The current samvatsara is called Krodhi and upcoming one starting on the Ugadi day of 2025 is known as “Vishwavasu”.

 Many panchangas are popular in India.
 South Indians, especially from the coastal Karnataka region use the following panchangas.